Rumūz: Symbols Used by Ibn Ḥajar in Taqrīb al-Tahdhīb

 The Symbols and Their Meaning in Taqrīb al-Tahdhīb by Ḥāfiẓ Ibn Ḥajar al-ʿAsqalānī

-In his monumental work Taqrīb al-Tahdhīb, Ḥāfiẓ Ibn Ḥajar introduces a system of rumūz (symbols) to indicate which major ḥadīth scholars and collections have narrated the reports of specific narrators.
-This system is a crucial tool for scholars and students of ḥadīth to quickly identify the sources where a narrator's ḥadīths can be found, particularly within the six major ḥadīth collections (Kutub al-Sittah) and related works.
+In Taqrīb al-Tahdhīb, Ḥāfiẓ Ibn Ḥajar introduces a system of rumūz (symbols) to indicate which of the major ḥadīth scholars and collections have narrated the reports of a given narrator.
+The system lets a student see at a glance which of the six major ḥadīth collections (Kutub al-Sittah) and their related works carry that narrator's reports.

 Explanation by Ḥāfiẓ Ibn Ḥajar